knative/docs/docs/reference/README.md

    * [Serving](https://github.com/knative/serving/releases/)

-1. To run the `gen-api-reference-docs.sh` command from the `hack` directory, you specify the commit numbers or tags for each of the corresponding Knative component variables (`KNATIVE_[component_name]_COMMIT`):
+1. To run the `gen-api-reference-docs.sh` command from the `hack` directory, you specify the commits or tags for each of the corresponding Knative component variables (`KNATIVE_[component_name]_COMMIT`):

     ```